thomasloven/hass-fontawesome/README.md

 ---

 **IMPORTANT:** As the note above implies, SVG can contain CSS and Javascript, and thus shall be considered unsafe.
-Home Assistant normally protects you from this by unly using a very specific part of the SVG file, but using the `#fullcolor` suffix circumvents this protection.
+Home Assistant normally protects you from this by only using a very specific part of the SVG file, but using the `#fullcolor` suffix circumvents this protection.
 I have tried adding another layer instead, but as those things go, you're only safe from the things you _know_.

 In short: Only do this with icons you trust (and preferably have inspected the code for).